 There are many, but let’s focus on some of the main ones.
 Even in the face of a massive humanitarian crisis you need to continue longer-term development efforts.
 The international community has spent over 17 billion USD on short-term humanitarian aid in Yemen.
 It saved a lot of lives, but it does not help to solve the conflict.

 Even more importantly, humanitarian, development, and peacebuilding efforts need to be more integrated.
-Humanitarians, diplomats, civil society actors all working on separate tracks, will not bring the country any further.
+Humanitarians, diplomats, and civil society actors all working on separate tracks, will not bring the country any further.
 We all need to work together in this so-called ‘triple nexus’.
 Take the example of humanitarian cash support.
 While humanitarians are distributing cash, and amounts per person are distributed based on minimum expenditure baskets, inflation rates, and currency depreciation further flare up due to the conflict.
 The value evaporates, and with it the humanitarian effort.
 Things are interlinked.
 We have to incorporate these interlinkages in the designs of our efforts.

-Or take the issue of securely salvaging the Safer tanker, which for me as Ambassador is a priority.
-This tanker is a ticking time-bomb, It contains four times as much oil as the Exxon Valdez.
+Or take the issue of securely salvaging the Safer tanker, which for me as an Ambassador is a priority.
+This tanker is a ticking time bomb.
+It contains four times as much oil as the Exxon Valdez.
 It lies in Houthi-controlled waters and hasn’t been maintained for years.
 At any moment, it could sink or explode, causing an ecological and humanitarian nightmare.
 We are working together with the UN and other international partners to prevent one of the biggest oil spills in history.

-In a way, this integration of efforts reminds me of Dr. Jubari when she says that you cannot separate the physical and mental suffering of GBV survivors from their economic challenges, their social exclusion, the toxic gender patterns in society.
-In every individual case, you need to provide medical, legal, economic assistance in tailor-made support.
+In a way, this integration of efforts reminds me of Dr. Jubari when she says that you cannot separate the physical and mental suffering of GBV survivors from their economic challenges, their social exclusion, and the toxic gender patterns in society.
+In every individual case, you need to provide medical, legal, and economic assistance in tailor-made support.
 While at the same work on taboos, gender norms, on governance.

 She is absolutely right.
 We, as an Embassy, obviously play a different role, but we do integrate our development cooperation efforts as much as we can.
 For example, we just renewed our support of a project that supports survivors of GBV.
 It focuses on protection, creating safe spaces for women.
 Parallel to that, it empowers survivors economically.
 Being physically protected between four walls is one thing.
 But in the longer run, GBV survivors need to be economically more independent and have their own sources of income.